DeepArchs/deep-archs/7.ADRs/0005-neptune DB.md

 ### **Positive Outcomes**

-✅ **Scalability:** Amazon Neptune enables seamless scaling to handle complex queries and relationships efficiently.
+* [X]**Scalability:** Amazon Neptune enables seamless scaling to handle complex queries and relationships efficiently.
-✅ **Performance:** Neptune's graph database capabilities improve the performance of data storage and retrieval for AI-driven functionalities.
+* [X]**Performance:** Neptune's graph database capabilities improve the performance of data storage and retrieval for AI-driven functionalities.
-✅ **Reliability:** Multi-AZ deployments and automated backups ensure high data availability and durability.
+* [X]**Reliability:** Multi-AZ deployments and automated backups ensure high data availability and durability.
-✅ **AI Integration:** Neptune's integration with AWS AI services enhances the capabilities of automated grading and other AI-driven functionalities.
+* [X]**AI Integration:** Neptune's integration with AWS AI services enhances the capabilities of automated grading and other AI-driven functionalities.
-✅ **Security:** Robust security measures and compliance with data privacy regulations protect sensitive data.
+* [X]**Security:** Robust security measures and compliance with data privacy regulations protect sensitive data.

 ### **Risks & Mitigation**

-⚠ **Risk: Vendor lock-in**
+**Risk: Vendor lock-in**
-➡ Mitigation: Use a multi-cloud strategy and design the system to be cloud-agnostic where possible.
+Mitigation: Use a multi-cloud strategy and design the system to be cloud-agnostic where possible.

-⚠ **Risk: Cost management**
+**Risk: Cost management**
-➡ Mitigation: Implement cost monitoring and optimization tools provided by AWS to manage expenses effectively.
+Mitigation: Implement cost monitoring and optimization tools provided by AWS to manage expenses effectively.

-⚠ **Risk: Data privacy concerns**
+**Risk: Data privacy concerns**
-➡ Mitigation: Ensure compliance with data privacy regulations and use AWS data residency controls.
+Mitigation: Ensure compliance with data privacy regulations and use AWS data residency controls.

 ## **Next Steps**